-The African crested porcupine is the largest rodent in Africa.
+The African crested porcupine is the largest porcupine in the world.
 It lives in hilly, rocky habitats in sub-Saharan Africa, North Africa and Italy.
-It is an herbivore.
-Porcupine comes from the Latin porcus for pig and spina for spine: "spiny pig."
-Porcupines, however, are not related to pigs.

-The Oregon Zoo's African crested porcupines live in the Africa Rainforest exhibit.
-They enjoy a diet of primate biscuits, veggies, apples, greens and browse.
+The Oregon Zoo's African crested porcupines Sharpie and Nolina live in the Africa Rainforest exhibit.